-- Buffer: Percentage of downside protection, typically 10, 20 or 30 percent.
-For example, if an index declines 15 percent and you choose a 10 percent buffer, you would incur a loss of 5 percent.
+- Downside protection - A buffer provides downside protection, limiting exposure to a percentage of market loss, typically 10, 20 or 30 percent.
+For example, if an index declines 15 percent and you choose a 10 percent buffer, you would incur a 5 percent loss.

-Registered index-linked annuities are typically designed to help you accumulate money for retirement or other long-term needs.
+- Meeting the need for accumulation – RILAs are typically designed to help you accumulate money for retirement or other long-term needs.
 If you are searching for an option that provides lifetime income, another annuity solution may be a better fit.
-A RILA may be appropriate if you are currently retired or are planning to stop working in five to seven years.
-You might consider a RILA if you’re looking to supplement your retirement plan and would like to choose from a variety of protection and growth options to create a strategy that aligns with your individual retirement needs.
+You may consider a RILA if you’re looking to supplement your retirement plan and would like to choose from a variety of protection and growth options to create a strategy that aligns with your individual retirement needs.

 Discover your “comfort zone” for risk

 How much risk are you willing to take to grow your retirement nest egg?
-Athene Annuity and Life Company believes the right blend of risk and return potential can increase your confidence in your retirement plan and help you stay in your financial comfort zone.
+The right blend of risk and return potential can increase your confidence in your retirement plan and help you stay in your financial comfort zone.
 Find your comfort zone in the annuity spectrum.

 Registered index-linked annuities have a risk of substantial loss of principal and related earnings.
 They are designed to be a long-term investment product used to help provide income for retirement and are not suitable as a short-term investment.

-Registered index-linked annuities are not stock market investments and do not directly participate in any stock or equity investments.
-Market indices may not include dividends paid on the underlying stocks, and therefore may not reflect the total return of the underlying stocks; neither an Index nor any market-indexed annuity is comparable to a direct investment in the equity markets.
+Indexed annuities are not stock market investments and do not directly participate in any stock or equity investments.
+Market indices may not include dividends paid on the underlying stocks, and therefore may not reflect the total return of the underlying stocks; neither an index nor any market-indexed annuity is comparable to a direct investment in the equity markets.